mykeels/Extensions/Extensions/Heuristics/Meta/readme.md

-# Meta-Heuristics
+# Extensions.Heuristics.Meta

-In computer science and mathematical optimization, a metaheuristic is a higher-level procedure or heuristic designed to find, generate, or select a heuristic (partial search algorithm) that may provide a sufficiently good solution to an optimization problem, especially with incomplete or imperfect information or ... [see more](https://en.wikipedia.org/wiki/Metaheuristic)
+In computer science and mathematical optimization, a meta-heuristic is a higher-level procedure or heuristic designed to find, generate, or select a heuristic (partial search algorithm) that may provide a sufficiently good solution to an optimization problem, especially with incomplete or imperfect information or ... [see more](https://en.wikipedia.org/wiki/Metaheuristic)

 This namespace contains the following: